-Map 1 reference Key View O: For high quality and distinctive 'visual amenity'

-C Views from along the Canal

-The Kennet and Avon canal passes through the north part of Seend Parish for approximately 5km and is a picturesque feature attracting tourist barges and many visitors.
+Map 1 reference Key ViewO: For high quality and distinctive 'visual amenity' C.Views from along the Canal The Kennet & Avon canal passes through the northern part of Seend Parish for approximately 5km and is a picturesque feature attracting tourist barges and many visitors.
 The towpath is used extensively by walkers, hikers, dog walkers and cyclists from within the Parish and visitors from elsewhere.
 The tranquillity of the canal setting encourages people to admire the views and to take photos.
-Old stone bridges and other features along the canal (identified in the Character Statement and Locally Valued Heritage Assets report), provide feature points to stop and admire the views including east and west along the canal itself.
+Old stone bridges and other features along the canal (identified in the Character Statement and Locally Valued Heritage Assets report), provide feature points to stop and admire the views from andalong the canal itself.

-As the canal loops round the ridge of Seend village views of the ridge can be seen from the west, north and east.
+Above: The Kennet & Avon Canal As the canal loops round the ridge of Seend village views of the ridge can be seen from the west, north and east.
 The photos show open pasture land with trees and hedge rows.
-Some of the land rises steeply on the sides of the ridge.
-Where visible on the ridge top, there are glimpses of buildings that reflect the variety of heritage properties in the settlements of Seend Village and Seend Cleeve.
+Some of the land rises steeply on the sides of the ridge to the south of the canal.
+Where visible on the ridge top, there are glimpses of buildings that reflect the variety of heritage properties in the settlements of SeendVillage and Seend Cleeve.
 View 22 - Seend Cleeve from K&A swing bridge near Giles Wood Grid ref: ST916609

-View of Seend Cleeve from the K & A canal at the swing bridge by Giles Wood looking east.

-Map 1 reference Key View P: For high quality and distinctive 'visual amenity'

-View 23 - Seend Cleeve from K&A swing bridge near BRAG picnic area Grid ref: ST922612
+View of Seend Cleeve from the K & A canal towpath at the swing bridge by Giles Wood looking east.
+Map 1 reference Key ViewP: For high quality and distinctive 'visual amenity' View 23 - Seend Cleeve from K&A swing bridge near BRAG picnic area Grid ref: ST922612

-View of Seend Cleeve from the bridle way on the south side of the swing bridge by the BRAG picnic area looking south east.

-Map 1 reference Key View Q: For high quality and distinctive 'visual amenity'

-View 24 - Seend Cleeve from near the Barge Grid ref: ST931614
+View of Seend Cleeve from the canal towpath on the south side of the swing bridge by the BRAG picnic area and bridleway SEEN13looking south east.
+Map 1 reference Key ViewQ: For high quality and distinctive 'visual amenity' View 24 - Seend Cleeve from near the Barge Inn Grid ref: ST931614

-View of Seend Cleeve from the K & A Canal on the stone bridge by The Barge looking south

-Map 1 reference Key View R: For high quality and distinctive 'visual amenity'

-View 25 - Seend ridge from the K&A canal near Lock Cottage Grid ref: ST938615
+View of Seend Cleeve from the K & A Canal on the stone bridge along footpath(SEEN52) by The Barge Inn looking south.
+Map 1 reference Key ViewR: For high quality and distinctive 'visual amenity' View 25 - Seend ridge from the K&A canal near Lock Cottage Grid ref: ST938615

 View towards Seend Village ridge from the K & A Canal by Lock Cottage looking south.
 In this section the canal runs along the base of the steeply sloping ground up to the ridge of Seend Village.
-This means that from the canal looking south to the ridge of Seend village, the views are similar to those from the Parish boundary but are seen from a closer and steeper angle.
+This means that from the canal looking south to the ridge of Seend Village, the views are similar to those from the Parish boundary but are seen from a closer and steeper angle.
 Representative view from the canal of the steep landform of Seend ridge and rural / pastoral landscape.

-Map 1 reference Key View S: For high quality and distinctive 'visual amenity'

-View 26 - Seend ridge from K&A canal in Sells Green Grid ref: ST949618
+Map 1 reference Key ViewS: For high quality and distinctive 'visual amenity' View 26 - Seend ridge from K&A canal towpath in Sells Green Grid ref: ST949618

 View from the moorings just to the west of Spout Lane bridge looking to the North ridge of Seend Village.
 Again the land slopes steeply upwards from the canal side.
 This is a representative view from the canal of the steep landform of Seend ridge and rural / pastoral landscape.

-Map 1 reference Key View T: For high quality and distinctive 'visual amenity'

-View 27 - Seend ridge from Martinslade Grid ref: ST956618
+Map 1 reference Key View T: For high quality and distinctive 'visual amenity' View 27 -Seend ridge from Martinslade Grid ref: ST956618